 What is the best material for very harsh corrosive environments?
 SM-Co is the first choice for high performance in harsh environments.
 It also is the material of choice for temperatures up to around 300°C. Alnico also is a good choice for this environment although the performance is typically lower than Sm-Co.

-Can Dexter build memes devices?
-Typically, we do not get into the fabrication of memes machines.
+Can Dexter build MEMs devices?
+Typically, we do not get into the fabrication of MEMs machines.